 In cases where discontinuation or switching to different medications is possible this can eradicate symptoms.
 Dr. Luckey may also recommend that you limit or refrain from contact lens use for a certain amount of time or switch to a different brand or type of contact lens which will reduce dehydration.

 Dry eye disease won’t have a permanent effect on your vision, but there is no reason to endure dry, itchy and uncomfortable eyes, especially since there are so many treatment options to increase moisture and comfort.
 It’s also important to realize that this is a chronic disease that needs consistent treatment.
-Our eye care expert in Wesley Chapel, FL will work with you to create a long term strategy to keep your eyes as comfortable as possible.
+Our eye care expert in Wesley Chapel, Florida will work with you to create a long term strategy to keep your eyes as comfortable as possible.

 Artificial tears help lubricate the eyes to treat dry eye.
 They can also be used to moisten contact lenses.
 They can be bought over the counter, and are normally used along with other methods of treatment.